 The result of getSyncResult() will be false while the server-side job has not completed, and different to false if it has completed.
 When it has completed, all job result details will be returned by the call to getSyncResult().

-• the web admin interface dashboard now shows a server's replication status at the bottom of the page the AQL editor now has support for bind parameters.
-The bind parameter values can be edited in the web interface and saved with a query for future use.
+• the web admin interface dashboard now shows a server's replication status at the bottom of the page

 The following improvements have been made for the web admin interface: